-Total revenue for the quarter ended June 30, 2020 was $\in$ 116 million, an increase of 18%, or $\in$ 17 million, compared to $\in$ 98 million for the comparable period in 2019.
-For the first six months of 2020 total revenues were $\in$ 235 million, an increase of 19%, or $\in$ 37 million, compared to $\in$ 199 million for the comparable period in 2019.
-The increase for both the three and six month periods compared to the same periods in the prior year is primarily attributable to growth from acquisitions as the Coop experienced 0% organic growth for both periods.
+Total revenue for the quarter ended September 30, 2020 was €121.2 million, an increase of 19%, or €19.2 million, compared to €102.0 million for the comparable period in 2019.
+For the first nine months of 2020 total revenues were €356.6 million, an increase of 19%, or €56.1 million, compared to €300.5 million for the comparable period in 2019.
+The increase for both the three and nine month periods compared to the same periods in the prior year is primarily attributable to growth from acquisitions as the Coop experienced organic growth of 2% and 1% respectively.
 For acquired companies, organic growth is calculated as the difference between actual revenues achieved by each company in the financial period following acquisition compared to the estimated revenues they achieved in the corresponding financial period preceding the date of acquisition by the Coop.